Updated: Oct 5, 2020

 This is wonderfully reminiscent of the approach taken by Marvel and the makers of the movie Black Panther in the creation of Wakanda.

-But here, once the play commenced, my initial impression was that this was rather more a case of African Shakespeare lite.
+But here, once the play commenced, my initial impression was that this was perhaps a case of African Shakespeare lite.
 An attempt to do something similar to the RSC’s touring production of Hamlet, but executed not quite as well.
 King Richard wore a feathered crown and carried a horse hair sceptre, Moroccan style.
 The combatants Bolingbroke and Northumberland used sticks instead of swords to fight their duel.
 There was plenty of rhythmic music and chanting.
 Richard repeatedly cried:

 to command the attention, if not the obedience of her subjects.
-As an aside, I cannot find a definitive spelling for this exclamation in an African language.

 King Richard (Adjoa Andoh), holding court